RICHYDOS/todo-backend-api/README.md

    If you'd like to see a functioning version of what the final application could look like, follow the instructions in the [Adding Frontend](Adding%20Frontend.md) document to get started with that.

+6. Put it up for the world to see.

+   If you want you can just put the API up using a service like [Render](https://render.com/docs/web-services#deploy-your-own-code), and try out our [endpoint tester](https://todo-rest-api-tester.vercel.app/) on it.
+You could also make a frontend application that builds on it if you're so inclined, and host that using a service like [Vercel](https://vercel.com/).

 ## Next steps

 We hope you had fun for this ride.
 It was pretty unsupervised but that's the joy of it -- doing this by yourself will be hard at the beginning, but it gets you used to looking up information and finding ways to solve problems, as opposed to just being spoon-fed information.

+If you're interested doing more in backend development, the linked resources above really good -- try going through them if you didn't finish the first time around.
+The Internet is also a great place to check out, and there's tons of resources out there to get you even further along in the field.

 If you've completed this project, do add it to the [showcase repo](https://github.com/dsccovenantuniversity/backendprojects), we'd love to see what tools you used and how you chose to overcome these problems.